BattMoTeam/BattMo/readme.rst

 ========================================================================
- BatMo is framework for continuum modelling of electrochemical devices.
+ BattMo is framework for continuum modelling of electrochemical devices.
 ========================================================================

-The Battery Modelling Toolbox (**BatMo**) is a resource for continuum modelling of electrochemical devices in MATLAB.
+The Battery Modelling Toolbox (**BattMo**) is a resource for continuum modelling of electrochemical devices in MATLAB.
 The initial development features a pseudo X-dimensional (PXD) framework for the Doyle-Fuller-Newman model of lithium-ion battery cells.
-However, the development plan for BatMo includes extensions to other battery chemistries (e.g. metal-air) and eventually hydrogen systems (i.e. electrolyzers and fuel cells).
+However, the development plan for BattMo includes extensions to other battery chemistries (e.g. metal-air) and eventually hydrogen systems (i.e. electrolyzers and fuel cells).

-**BatMo** offers users a flexible framework for building fully coupled electrochemical-thermal simulations of electrochemical devices using 1D, 2D, or 3D geometries. **BatMo** is implemented in MATLAB and builds on the open-source MATLAB Reservoir Simulation Toolbox (MRST) developed at SINTEF.
+**BattMo** offers users a flexible framework for building fully coupled electrochemical-thermal simulations of electrochemical devices using 1D, 2D, or 3D geometries. **BattMo** is implemented in MATLAB and builds on the open-source MATLAB Reservoir Simulation Toolbox (MRST) developed at SINTEF.
 MRST provides a solid basis for finite volume mesh generation of complex geometries and advanced numerical solvers that enable fast simulations for large systems.

 For the latest information including video tutorials and project gallery, please visit the project webpage:  `https://batterymodel.com <https://batterymodel.com/>`_